shinu11/Todo-project/README.md

 # Todo App

-Its a registration form .also you can edit it after the registration form was saved.
+Its a registration form .also you can edit it after the registration form was saved.it is a CRUD operation here we can create the data then we read the data and also we can update the data when it requires.also a delete button for permanently delete the data we created.

 ## Features